OfAaron3/irispreppy/README.md

 These scripts should be general purpose and "just work".
 No janky hacks are present.

-This remains untested on Windows.
+This remains untested on Windows and Mac.
+However, I expect it to work on UNIX-like OSes.

 ---